p4lang/bf-p4c/bf-asm/README.md

     user@box$ ./bootstrap.sh
     user@box$ make

-Assembler executable `tfas` is created in the build directory on running make.
+Assembler executable `bfas` is created in the build directory on running make.
 The chip schema binary in tofino & jbay directories are used to generate backend files and compiled in gen/tofino or gen/jbay